intelsmartedgeons/docs/experience-kits/secure-access-service-edge.md

 #### Check the Status of the Installation

-When logging in using remote console or SSH, a message will be displayed like the status of the deployment, for example: ```Smart Edge Open Deployment Status: in progress```
+When logging in using remote console or SSH, a message will be displayed like the status of the deployment, for example: ```Smart Edge Deployment Status: in progress```

 There are 3 possible statuses:
 - `in progress` - Deployment is in progress.